 This is a detailed view of the reproduction "Roseville" wall pocket.
 Notice the sloppy painting on the red flowers and green accents shown here.
 A genuine Roseville piece will be more finely decorated.
 The glaze also has more of a matte finish, which has a rougher feel in comparison to authentic Roseville pieces.

 This beautiful Clematis vase by Roseville is the real deal.
 Observe the rich colors, slight shine to the glaze and the nicely detailed flowers and leaves.

 Detail on Clematis Lidded Jar

 Notice how nicely the flowers are painted here in comparison to the flowers on the reproduction wall pocket shown previously.
 Since Roseville was hand-decorated, the quality of the painting varies with the skill of the artist.
 However, it's safe to say that most all original Roseville pieces will outshine reproductions in terms of quality.

 Genuine Roseville Zephyr Lilly Pattern

 Notice the rich coloring, beautiful shading, and nicely detailed lilies on these genuine Roseville pieces.

 Reproduction Roseville Pitcher

-This reproduction does not have the beautiful shading in the colors and fine detail of the authentic Roseville pieces shown in the prior slide.
-The flowers actually look garish in comparison, and the glaze does not have the soft sheen present when compared to a genuine piece of Roseville.
+This reproduction does not have the beautiful shading in the colors and fine detail of authentic Roseville pieces shown.
+The flowers look garish in comparison, and the glaze does not have the soft sheen present when compared to a genuine piece of Roseville.

-Some Roseville reproductions are not as obviously fake as those shown in this slide show.
-Handling as much genuine Roseville as possible and doing side by side comparison with pieces you know to be authentic... will help you to learn to identify the better fakes out there.
+Some Roseville reproductions are not as obviously fake as those shown here.
+Handling as much genuine Roseville as possible and doing a side-by-side comparison with pieces you know to be authentic will help you to learn to identify the better fakes out there.